Jean-Eugène Robert-Houdin: Robert-Houdin on tour

 Robert-Houdin's little theatre became a mecca for magic enthusiasts.
 Herrmann was a constant visitor to the Palais Royal.
 It became the place for the Paris elite to go.
 Even King Louis Philippe rented out the room for a private performance.
 After the triumph he gave at the Royal Palace, in 1847, the king decided to take his entourage to see Robert-Houdin at the Palais Royal.

 The following February, a revolution ended the reign of Louis-Philippe.
 With it, show business also ended.
 The Revolution closed all Parisian theatres.
 Robert-Houdin shut down his theatre and went on the road.
 He toured the Continent briefly, and then he headed off to Great Britain.

 With a company of French dramatists, Robert-Houdin made his English debut at the St. James Theatre in London.
 He presented his programme three times a week.
-Much to his dismay, he found out that Compars Herrmann beat him to the territory.
+Much to his dismay, he found out that Compars Herrmann had beaten him to the territory.
 Not only was he billing himself as "the Premier Prestidigitateur of France", but he was also using pirated versions of his illusions.
 Despite this, Robert-Houdin still accomplished a success there.
 So much so, in 1848, he did a command performance for Queen Victoria.
 After a three-month tour of England, he went back home after about a year and a half away.
 He reopened the theatre and became a permanent fixture in Paris.
 In 1850, he handed the Palais Royal to his brother-in-law Hamilton (Pierre Etienne Chocat).
 This left him free to tour France.
 He did so for two years.
 Then he went to Germany and on a return engagement to England, where he ended up performing a second time for Queen Victoria.

 He did a brief tour of France and then, at the age of 48, retired from public performances.
 He gave the theatre back to Hamilton, who continued to fill the little theatre.
 After Robert-Houdin retired, he devoted himself to his inventions with electricity and his writings.
 His home, "Le Prieuré" (the Priory), was a marvel in advancement.

 Magic mission to Algeria

-In 1856, he was asked by Louis-Napoleon to pacify the tribes in French Algeria.
+In 1856, he was asked by Napoleon III to pacify the tribes in French Algeria.
 During this period, the French Army commanders maintained order in the newly pacified region.
 They supervised local Muslim administrations and the "bureaux arabes".
 These areas were closed off to colonization by the Europeans.
 Napoleon III was worried about religious leaders called Marabouts.
 The Marabouts were able to control their tribe with their faux magical abilities.
 They advised their leaders to break ranks with the French.
 Napoleon wanted Robert-Houdin to show that French magic was stronger.